Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Abstract

 \section{Abstract}

-For acoustic source localization, a map of the acoustic scene as obtained by the steered response power (SRP) approach can be employed.
-In SRP, the frequency-weighted output power of a beamformer steered towards a set of candidate locations is obtained from generalized cross-correlations (GCCs).
-Due to the dense grid of candidate locations, conventional SRP exhibits a high computational complexity.
-While a number of low-complexity SRP-based localization approaches using non-exhaustive spatial search have been proposed, few studies aim to construct a full SRP map at reduced computational cost.
-In this paper, we propose two scalable approaches to this problem.
-Expressing the SRP map as a matrix transform of frequency-domain GCCs, we decompose the SRP matrix into a sampling matrix and an interpolation matrix.
-While the sampling operation can be implemented efficiently by the inverse fast Fourier transform (iFFT), we propose to use optimal low-rank or sparse approximations of the interpolation matrix for further complexity reduction.
-The proposed approaches, refered to as sampling + low-rank interpolation-based SRP (SLRI-SRP) and sampling + sparse interpolation-based SRP (SSPI-SRP), are evaluated in a near-field (NF) and a far-field (FF) localization scenario and compared to a state-of-the-art low-rank-based SRP approach (LR-SRP).
-The results indicate that SSPI-SRP outperforms both SLRI-SRP and LR-SRP over a wide complexity range in terms of approximation error and localization accuracy, achieving a complexity reduction of two to three orders of magnitude as compared to conventional SRP.
-A \mbox{MATLAB} implementation is available online.
+The steered response power (SRP) is a popular approach to compute a map of the acoustic scene, typically used for acoustic source localization.
+The SRP map is obtained as the frequency-weighted output power of a beamformer steered towards a grid of candidate locations.
+Due to the exhaustive search over a fine grid {at all frequency bins}, conventional {frequency domain-based} SRP (conv.
+FD-SRP) results in a high computational complexity. {Time domain-based SRP (conv.
+TD-SRP) implementations reduce computational complexity at the cost of accuracy using the inverse fast Fourier transform (iFFT).} {In this paper, to enable a more favourable complexity-performance trade-off as compared to conv.
+FD-SRP and conv.
+TD-SRP, we consider the problem of constructing a fine SRP map over the entire search space at scalable computational cost.
+We propose two approaches to this problem.} Expressing the conv.
+FD-SRP map as a matrix transform of frequency-domain GCCs, we decompose the SRP matrix into a sampling matrix and an interpolation matrix.
+While sampling can be implemented by the iFFT, we propose to use optimal low-rank or sparse approximations of the interpolation matrix for complexity reduction.
+The proposed approaches, refered to as sampling + low-rank interpolation-based SRP (SLRI-SRP) and sampling + sparse interpolation-based SRP (SSPI-SRP), are evaluated in {various} localization scenario{s with speech as source signals} and compared to the state-of-the-art.
+The results indicate that SSPI-SRP performs better if large array apertures are used, while SLRI-SRP performs better at small array apertures or a large number of microphones. {In comparison to conv.
+FD-SRP,} two to three orders of magnitude of complexity reduction can achieved, {often times enabling a more favourable complexity-performance trade-off as compared to conv.
+TD-SRP.} A \mbox{MATLAB} implementation is available online.